The fastest (almost) toll-free routes to Spain

 • Western route: Paris – Biarritz – San Sebastian

 If your destination is in the western half of Spain, the shortest route is via Paris.
 No tolls are charged in the Paris region and around Bordeaux.
 There is an interesting alternative to the A10 motorway from Poitiers until just before Bordeaux: the N10.
 This is completely dual-carriageway and has no traffic lights or roundabouts, except at the start and finish.
 The A10 between Bordeaux and Biarritz is mostly toll-free.
 Only where the A10 merges with the A63 does it become a toll road again.
+French (former) route nationales often make for a great and beautiful alternative to the toll roads.

 • Central route Paris – Limoges – Toulouse